SciFlow-Bench: Evaluating Structure-Aware Scientific Diagram Generation via Inverse Parsing: Conclusion

 \section{Conclusion}

-We present SciFlow-Bench, a structure-first benchmark for evaluating scientific diagram generation directly from pixel-level outputs.
-By pairing real source framework figures with canonical ground- truth graphs and adopting a unified round-trip evaluation protocol, SciFlow-Bench enforces structural recoverability as the central criterion for diagram quality, rather than visual plausibility.
-Extensive experiments across layout-driven, open-source, and commercial text-to-image models show that preserving structural correctness remains a fundamental challenge in practice, particularly for diagrams with complex topology overall.
+We present SciFlow-Bench, a structure-first benchmark for evaluating scientific diagram generation from pixel-level outputs.
+By pairing source framework figures with canonical ground-truth graphs and adopting a unified round-trip evaluation protocol, SciFlow-Bench enforces structural recoverability as the central criterion for diagram quality, rather than visual plausibility.
+Extensive experiments across layout-driven, open-source, and commercial text-to-image models show that preserving structural correctness remains a fundamental challenge, particularly for diagrams with complex topology.
 These results highlight a decoupling between visual fidelity and structural reasoning in multimodal generation models under realistic settings.
 By grounding evaluation in explicit graph-level structure reconstructed from generated images, SciFlow-Bench provides a principled and scalable framework for diagnosing structural failures that are invisible to image-centric metrics.
-We hope this benchmark helps establish structural recoverability as a core evaluation axis for scientific diagram generation and supports the development of multimodal systems that can reliably reason about scientific structure.
+We hope this benchmark helps establish structural recoverability as a core criterion for diagram generation and supports development of multimodal systems that can reason about scientific structure.